 F507 Foreign Language Institute (1-6 cr.)
-Intensive interdepartmental course involving audiovisual equipment and techniques, lectures, assignments in contemporary civilization (in the foreign language), language practice, and discussions and demonstrations of important developments and concepts in methodology.
+Intensive interdepartmental course involving work or literature in contemporary civilization (in the foreign language), language practice, and discussions and demonstrations of important developments and concepts in methodology.
 Intended primarily for Master of Arts for Teachers degree students and for high school teachers.

 F575 Introduction to French Linguistics (3 cr.)
-An introduction to phonological, morphological, and syntactic structures of French; recent linguistic developments.
+An introduction to phonological, morphological, and syntactic structures of French, and to recent linguistic developments.

 F580 Applied French Linguistics (3 cr.)

-Evaluation of language teaching methods

-according to recent claims in learning theory.
+Evaluation of language teaching methods according to recent claims in learning theory.